People earning mega-salaries in the Balearics

-The majority of people in the Balearic Islands earn between 12,000 and 21,000 euros a month, but a percentage of residents rake in more than 50,000.
+The majority of people in the Balearic Islands earn between 12,000 and 21,000 euros, but a percentage of residents rake in more than 50,000 a month.

 In 2019, a total of 370 Balearic residents declared an annual income in excess of 600,000 euros, which is equal to a super salary of more than 50,000 euros per month.